 The topic for this dissertation is robotic navigation in simulated urban environments, and the purpose of the study is to explore the use of deep reinforcement learning (DRL) in this context.
 It is an area with growing attention within urban analytics, as urban infrastructure is being transformed by the advances in artificial intelligence and robotics.

 Urban environments are complex dynamics of interactions between objects, and navigation herein requires an ability to explore, foresee, adapt and plan.
-Successful prior work on robotic navigation in crowded urban environments (CUE’s) rely on the use of particle filters, for building a probabilistic map of the environment to handle planning, and a combination of human interaction as well as goal-directed exploration for exploration and adaption of/to the environment (Lidoris et al., 2009; Kümmerle et al, 2013).
+Successful prior work on robotic navigation in crowded urban environments (CUEs) rely on the use of particle filters, for building a probabilistic map of the environment to handle planning, and a combination of human interaction as well as goal-directed exploration for exploration and adaption of/to the environment (Lidoris et al., 2009; Kümmerle et al, 2013).
 The need for human interaction limits the autonomous degree of the robot, potentially limiting the usages of the robot to a certain time period doing the day.
 Recent advances in the field of deep learning, implying the rise of DRL, could present a way for a robot to improve spatial awareness.
 Thereby circumventing the need for human interaction and allowing the robot to operate at any time.
 The first work on DRL for robotic navigation and obstacles avoidance have seen the daylight (Mirowski et al, 2018; Kahn et al., 2017; Zhou et al., 2019).
-All three are bound to tackle static obstacles, and so do not address a major challenge of CUE’s, namely dynamic obstacles.
+All three are bound to tackle static obstacles, and so do not address a major challenge of CUEs, namely dynamic obstacles.

 Therefore, the motivation and context of this study is to obtain insights on how a model-free approach with continuous actions and partial observability, tackles the challenges navigating a crowded environment with static and dynamic obstacles.
 The study sheds light on two additional aspects; the effect of uncertainty about the observed environment, and how different training strategies can aid the learning process.